 The mission of the B.S.
 Applied Psychology program is to train students with the knowledge and skills for a rewarding career in the helping professions.
-This degree prepares its graduates for:
+This degree prepares its graduates

-- Entry level positions in human and social service settings; - · Advancement from current positions; and - Admission to graduate level education in Social Work, Mental Health Counseling, Psychology, Applied Behavior Analysis, and Law, among other disciplines.
+- Non-licensed Entry level positions in human and social service settings; - Advancement from current positions; and - Ability to sit for examinations for licensure that allow individuals to work in positions in the human and social service settings; and - Admission to graduate level education in Social Work, Mental Health Counseling, Psychology, Applied Behavior Analysis, and Law, among other disciplines.